 The rich call data contained in a valid "shaken" or "rcd" PASSporT can be conveyed to the called endpoint protected in the PASSporT itself (contained in an Identity header field of the terminating INVITE request sent to the called UE).
 In this case, the TSP shall ensure that any unprotected rich call data contained in the INVITE request does not conflict with the protected rich call data.
 Specifically, the TSP shall set the display name component in the From header field (and, if present, in the P-Asserted-Identity header field) to match the "rcd" claim "nam" key value.
 If the INVITE request contains a Call-Info header field, then the TSP shall ensure that any rich call data item (e.g., company logo) that is contained in both the Call-Info header field and the "shaken" or "rcd" PASSporT match.

-Alternatively, the rich call data contained in a valid "shaken" or "rcd" PASSPorT can be carried unprotected to the called endpoint in the following header field components of the terminating INVITE request as per [RFC 3325] and [draft-wendt-sipcore-callinfo-rcd-01]:
+Alternatively, the rich call data contained in a valid "shaken" or "rcd" PASSporT can be carried unprotected to the called endpoint in the following header field components of the terminating INVITE request as per [RFC 3261], [RFC 3325] and [draft-wendt-sipcore-callinfo-rcd]:

-The calling name is conveyed in the display name portion of the P-Asserted-Identity and/or From header field, and
+The calling name is conveyed in the display name portion of the P-Asserted-Identity and/or From header field,